pqcfox/viral/README.md

 # Viral

 Viral is a simple game designed for you to have fun making computer viruses without all of the drama.
 In the real world, hacking leads to tedious social engineering, incarceration, and existential crises.
-With Viral, you don't have to worry about any of that: just write the code, infect, and see how fast your friends can erradicate your virus.
+With Viral, you don't have to worry about any of that: just write the code, infect a virtual network (powered by Vagrant), and see how fast your friends can erradicate your virus.

 ## Installation